sima995/recipe-page-main/README.md

 - Typescript
 - Sass

-I was trying to create reusable components and a custom class for recipes, instructions and nutrition data With the help of these a new recipe can easily be created and fed to the app [URL](https://github.com/sima995/recipe-page-main/blob/master/src/RecipeData.ts).
+I was trying to create reusable components and a custom class for recipes, instructions and nutrition data.
+With the help of these a new recipe can easily be created and fed to the app [URL](https://github.com/sima995/recipe-page-main/blob/master/src/RecipeData.ts).